 (Why 1950?
 Prior to then, the Basketball Association of America started in 1946 and then merged with the National Basketball League in 1949 to establish what we now know as the formal NBA.
 That’s why!)

 We have more than a year ahead of us with this featured series, and we will be using basketball-reference.com for our statistical and sabermetric information.
 The Win Shares (WS) system will be the foundation for much of our analysis, as well as the Player Efficiency Rating (PER).
-Rookie of the Year award analysis will begin with the 1953 season, too, the year the award was first given by a panel of voters.
+Rookie of the Year award analysis will begin with the 1964 season, too, the year the award was first given by a panel of voters.

 Note: For the nine years of the American Basketball Association (ABA), we will combine our analyses and still award separate MVPs and ROTYs for that league during the 1968-1976 era of its existence.

 We have no other set criteria here, although a pattern certainly will emerge over the next year-plus of NBA historical analysis.
 Enjoy!

 This was not a hard selection to make even in the absence of a real award given at the time.
 A 6-foot-10 center, Mikan was possibly the most dominant player in NBA history.
 He posted 21.13 WS for the 1949-50 season, and the only other player even close to that figure was 6-foot-7 center Alex Groza of the Indianapolis Olympians (17.92 WS).
 If that name sounds familiar, it’s because Groza was a college star eventually banned from the NBA for a point-shaving scandal while he was playing for the University of Kentucky in the late 1940s.
 He won two NCAA titles with the Wildcats as well as a gold medal on the 1948 U.S. Olympic team: Groza was a legend in his own right.